Solxanich/GrandPappys_Craft/README.md

 # GrandPappys_Craft
-Minecraft Modpack Repository for GrandPappy's Craft
+Minecraft Modpack Repository for GrandPappy's Craft.
+All Rights Reserved

 GrandPappy’s Craft is the penultimate 1.12 RPG experience.
 Featuring a light story, vocational system, 250+ mods, 1000+ unique mobs, and 450+ quests, there is plenty of fun to be had for the whole family.